Trading with the Enemy Act of 1917: Germany

 The Empire of Germany was first sanctioned in 1917 for its role in WWI.
 Germany remained sanctioned until a U.S.-German peace treaty was ratified in 1921.

 Nazi Germany was sanctioned again in 1941 for its role in WWII.
 Sanctions were lifted in 1946 by Executive Order 9788 and the Office of Alien Property created in the Department of Justice.
 As Germany was judged to have a primary role in starting both world wars, the United States policy was to confiscate and sell off German assets that Germans acquired before 1946.
 The War Claims Act of 1948 distributed the vested property if a claim could be established.

 Greece

 Greece was listed in 1941, to prevent assets from being used by the invading Nazi Germany, and was delisted in 1946.

 Hong Kong

 Hong Kong was listed in 1941, to prevent its assets from being used by invading Japan, and was delisted in 1946.

-Haiti

-The military government of Haiti led by General Raoul Cedras and affiliated members such as the CIA-created FRAPH, was listed under the International Economic Powers Act (IEPA Act), now with the Trading With the Enemy Act that has its roots in WWI and the EIPA Act during the Cold War between the US and the former Soviet Union.
-Many members of the Haitian Army who had properties in the US, their properties either frozen or confiscated by the Clinton administration until they agreed to the return of deposed Haitian President Jean-Bertrand Aristide.